Information for exhibitors

 Go through your applicants & invite them for interviews

 Jobseekers interested in your vacancies are applying through the platform.
 In order to browse their CVs, once logged in, go to Job Applications / Interviews in your dashboard.
 Click on the jobseeker’s name, go through the profile, check the attached CV or LinkedIn profile.
-If it matches your requirements, you can invite him/her for an online or onsite interview on May 22nd.
+If it matches your requirements, you can invite him/her for an online interview on September 26th.

 You can pre-define your availability for interviews under Set interview timeslots.
 By default, interview slots last 30 minutes.